James D. Griffin: Mayor of Buffalo

 Griffin was elected mayor of Buffalo in November 1977, and was sworn in on January 1, 1978.
 He had lost the Democratic primary for mayor to then Deputy State Assembly Speaker Arthur Eve.
 In the general election, he was the nominee of the Conservative Party and defeated Eve to be elected mayor.
 He was reelected in 1981, 1985, and 1989.

 As mayor, Griffin was sometimes known for his outspoken personality.
 During a January 1985 blizzard, he recommended to Buffalo residents "go home, buy a six pack of beer, and watch a good football game."
-This earned him the nickname "Jimmy Six Pack".
+This earned him the nickname "Jimmy Six Pack", and the moniker "Six-Pack Storm" for the blizzard.

 While mayor, he was the unsuccessful Republican nominee for Erie County executive in 1991, losing to incumbent Dennis Gorski.
-In 1992, Griffin sought the Democratic nomination for president in the New Hampshire primary, finishing a very distant eighth to Bill Clinton.
+In 1996, Griffin sought the Democratic nomination for president in the New Hampshire primary, finishing a very distant eighth to Bill Clinton.
 After the "Spring of Life" demonstration in April 1992 where Griffin encouraged pro-life groups such as Operation Rescue to protest in Buffalo, he declined to seek a fifth term as mayor and was succeeded by Democrat Anthony Masiello.